kyleryvn/Marginal-Tax-Calculator/README.md

 * [State Tax Brackets](#2021-state-tax-brackets)
 * [Technologies](#technologies-used)

-This project calculates your taxes owed based on in-place tax brackets for federal and state levels.

 ## 2021 Federal Tax Brackets
 For taxes due April 2022 or October 2022 with an extension.
 <table>